Pre-operative Functional Nasal Surgery

 - No strenuous exercise for 10 days after surgery, e.g., running, aerobics, lifting.
 Sorry, but no sex for the same 10 days.
 Walking is perfect.
 You can expect a blood-tinged drainage from the nose for several days; it is normal.
 Likewise, the nose will be “stuffy” for the first two weeks after surgery.

 - Narcotic pain meds pre-dispose to constipation.
 So, less is better.
-Fruit fruit, lots of liquids and walking ( perfect exercise any time) will help prevent.
+Lots of fruit, lots of liquids and walking ( perfect exercise any time) will help prevent it.

 Contact the office, 8-5, M-F (310-278-8721) if you have:

 - Excessive pain, not controlled by the pain pills.